MarcoPlatino/externalsysteminfoRPI/README.md

 `pip install -r requirements.txt`

+If you have it in a different directory, you should run this command instead, putting the actual path to your `requirements.txt`.

+`pip install -r /path/to/your/requirements.txt`

 > [!Tip]
 > Depending on how you have your Pi configured, it may request that you create a .venv